Making Good Movie Trailers (Or Getting People to Watch Your Film)

 Police Academy (1984) Movie Trailer

-The Police Academy trailer tells you exactly what you're going to get if you watch the movie... a whole lot of zany comedy and fun, which is exactly what the movie delivered on.
+This Police Academy trailer tells you exactly what you're going to get if you watch the movie... a whole lot of crazy, over the top comedy and fun, which is exactly what the movie delivered on.
 Comedies are all about escapism and having a good time; keep that in mind when making them and making you're trailer.

 The Return of the Living Dead (1985) Short Trailer